apurvaone/Flexmoney/README.md

  ### Screenshots ###
 [![HouI7CQ.jpg](https://iili.io/HouI7CQ.jpg)](https://freeimage.host/)     [![Houo92e.jpg](https://iili.io/Houo92e.jpg)](https://freeimage.host/)

-In my application i have used NoSQL database called called Firestore.
+The database used here is Firestore.
 Similar to other NoSQL databases cloud firestore is also based on Collections and Document Structure.
 So basically there are two Collections with mentioned attributes

           * Participants